-Home repairs you can DIY – easy fixes you don't need to get a professional out to fix
+Home repairs you can DIY – 17 easy fixes you don't need to get a professional out for

-Why pay someone to do these simple home repairs when you can DIY?
+You don't need to call someone out to do these simple home repairs

 Look around and you can probably spot at least a handful of home repairs that need doing.
 Whether your home has been suffering from dripping taps, blocked sinks or loose door handles, the list of things that need fixing has probably been growing for a while now.
 And alongside it, a list of reasons to put them off.